fix8mt/uri/README.md

 ```c++
 friend std::ostream& operator<<(std::ostream& os, const basic_uri& what);
 ```
 Print the uri object to the specified stream.
-The soure and individual components are printed.
+The source and individual components are printed.

 ## `get_buffer`
 ```c++